KokoMukruYves/Workforce360-Employee-Wellbeing-Training-Performance-Analytics/README.md

     o	How does travel relate to employee performance?

-    o	Based on the insights w what actionable strategies can improve workforce health, development, and organizational efficiency?
+    o	What strategies can enhance workforce health, development, and efficiency based on insights?

 ## Dashboard Overview